 Perficient incurs stock-based compensation expense under Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation - Stock Compensation.
 Perficient excludes stock-based compensation expense and the related tax effects for the purposes of calculating EBITDAS, adjusted net income, and adjusted earnings per share because stock-based compensation is a non-cash expense, which Perficient believes is not reflective of its business performance.
 The nature of stock-based compensation expense also makes it very difficult to estimate prospectively, since the expense will vary with changes in the stock price and market conditions at the time of new grants, varying valuation methodologies, subjective assumptions, and different award types, making the comparison of current results with forward-looking guidance potentially difficult for investors to interpret.
 The tax effects of stock-based compensation expense may also vary significantly from period to period, without any change in underlying operational performance, thereby obscuring the underlying profitability of operations relative to prior periods.
 Perficient believes that non-GAAP measures of profitability, which exclude stock-based compensation are widely used by analysts and investors.

-During the second quarter of 2017, Perficient determined that as a result of changes in the business and macroeconomic environment, the foreign earnings of the company’s Chinese subsidiary were no longer permanently reinvested.
-The company repatriated $4.8 million in June 2017 and an additional $4.8 million in July 2017.
-A provision for the expected taxes on repatriation of these earnings was recorded in the amount of $2.5 million during the second quarter of 2017.
+During the second quarter of 2017, Perficient determined that as a result of changes in the business and macroeconomic environment, the foreign earnings of the company’s Chinese subsidiary were no longer permanently reinvested and may repatriate available earnings from time to time.
+A provision for the expected taxes on repatriation of these earnings was recorded in the amount of $2.5 million during the three and six months ended June 30, 2017.
 Perficient believes that excluding this incremental tax expense from its non-GAAP financial measures is useful to investors because this expense is infrequent and can cause comparison of current and historical financial results to be difficult.